Dale Cresap's blog

 Add new comment

-daily word - education?
+daily word - type of righteousness

 Dale Cresap's picture